Adansonia rubrostipa: Flowers

 Flowers are large, showy and highly scented.
 They emerge when in the trees are in leaf, usually from February to April.
 Flower buds are 16-28 cm long and cylindrical, set on a green, 1-2.5 cm long stalk.
 The outer part of the perianth, the calyx, is made up of yellowish green lobes with faint reddish stripes.
 As the flower opens, the calyx lobes fold back and become twisted tightly at the base of the flower.
 The petals are bright yellow to orange-yellow, spreading, long and narrow but with expanded overlapping bases.
 Inside the petals is a pale yellow staminal tube (a tube made up of fused stamens) up to 10 cm long and 1-1.2 cm in diameter.
 Set at the top of the staminal tube are 100-150 filaments 10-12 cm long, the outer unfused.
 The inner 10-20 filaments are erect and united into a central bundle that extends for about 6 cm beyond the top of the tube.
 This central bundle of fused filaments set above the staminal tube is an identifying feature of fony baobab.
 In the very centre of the flower is an ovary, covered with dense golden hairs, with a pink 20-25 cm long style topped by a red stigma that blackens with age.
 Flowers open around dusk.
 They take less than 30 minutes to open and have a very short reproductive phase.
 Pollen is released the first night and the stigmas shrivel by morning.
 Pollinators include the long-tongued hawkmoth Coelonia solani.

 Fruit

 Ripe fruit of fony baobab can be found October to November.
 Fruits are rounded with a 4-5 mm thick shell (pericarp) with dense reddish-brown hairs.
 Seeds are kidney-shaped (reniform).

 Taxonomy

 Plants of the World considers Adansonia fony Baill. to be the accepted name for a broader taxon which includes two varieties: Adansonia fony var. fony and Adansonia fony var. rubrostipa (Jum. & H.Perrier).

 Habitat

 Fony baobab is associated with well drained, dry habitats on calcareous soils.
-It is found in dry deciduous forests of western Madagascar, and is an important component of the spiny thickets or "spiny desert" of southern Madagascar, a globally distinctive ecoregion.
+It is found in dry deciduous forests and the Madagascar spiny forests of western Madagascar and is an important component of the spiny thickets or "spiny desert" of southern Madagascar, a globally distinctive ecoregion.

 Threats

 Habitat loss and forest destruction are the chief threats, but population trends are unknown.
-Forests are logged for timber and charcoal production, or cleared for mining or urbanization.
+Forests are logged for timber and charcoal production or cleared for mining or urbanization.
 Grazing may disturb baobab seedlings.